digital-asset/contingent-claims/docs/Lifecycling.md

 - on each potential payment date

-- on the first instant that a stochastic predicate becomes `True`
+- on the first instant that a stochastic visible predicate becomes `True`

-TODO this is not exactly true, as we need to look only at those conditions that are "immediately" observable (aka anything outside the first Whens or Anytimes) --> this requires definition of "currently observed" predicate

 The lifecycle workflow would typically entail